Best Travel Insurance for the UK and Ireland

 Coverage notes:

-• Cancel For Any Reason provides flexibility but requires early purchase and costs more
+• Cancel for any reason coverage offers flexibility but requires early purchase and costs more.

 Do You Need Travel Insurance for the UK and Ireland?

-Travel insurance isn't required for U.S. citizens entering the UK or Ireland, but provides financial protection against unexpected costs.
-Your decision depends on trip cost, travel dates, health status, and risk tolerance.
+Travel insurance isn't required for U.S. citizens entering the UK or Ireland, but offers financial protection against unexpected costs.
+Your decision depends on trip cost, travel dates, health status and risk tolerance.

 factChecked icon